rattlesnakey/rattlesnakey.github.io/_pages/about.md

 [[Paper]](https://arxiv.org/pdf/2410.19453) | [[Code]](https://github.com/rattlesnakey/ShifCon) | *Natural Language Processing, Multilingual, Interpretability in Parameter* | *Conference Preprint*

 - This paper aims to enhance the performance of non-dominant languages by projecting their representations into the dominant language space.
-We pinpoint the optimal layer area for shifting representations via a subspace distance metric.
+We pinpoint the optimal layer area for shifting representations via a subspace distance metric. <span style="color:red">(OpenReview Score: [4, 4, 4.5])</span>

 </div>
 </div>